Meet Charles Mobbs, PhD, of Team Gilga-Med: the Winner of the Mount Sinai Pitch Challenge 2021May 06, 2021

-Charles Mobbs, PhD, Professor in the Departments of Geriatrics and Palliative Care, Neuroscience, and Medicine at the Icahn School of Medicine at Mount Sinai, is presenting healthcare startup Gilga-Med at the Mount Sinai Pitch Challenge on May 5.
+Charles Mobbs, PhD, Professor in the Departments of Geriatrics and Palliative Care, Neuroscience, and Medicine at the Icahn School of Medicine at Mount Sinai, won the Mount Sinai Pitch Challenge on May 5 by presenting the healthcare startup Gilga-Med.
 Read the Q&A with Mobbs below to learn more about Gilga-Med, a drug discovery platform for the treatment of age-related diseases.

 MSIP: Tell us about Gilga-Med.
 What is the healthcare solution it aims to provide?